peteroupc/peteroupc.github.io/approxtheory.md

 The results in this section give error bounds for important classes of linear operators (not necessarily positive ones).
 But, in general, they are harder to use than the ones for positive linear operators, because more has to be computed for nonpositive operators than just the "moments".

-Roughly speaking, the _integral_ of $f(\lambda)$ on the closed interval $[a,b]$ is the "area under the graph" of that function when the function is restricted to that interval.
+Roughly speaking, the _integral_ of $f(\lambda)$ on the compact interval $[a,b]$ is the "area under the graph" of that function when the function is restricted to that interval.
 If $f$ is continuous there, this is the value that&mdash;

 $$\frac{1}{n} \sum_{i=1}^n f\left(a+(b-a)(i-\frac{1}{2})/n\right),\tag{2A}$$